DALYLO mentor Claire Bennett

 Bennett continued to say that as an organization, they trust the trained school librarians of the state to curate school library collections, and they trust students and their families to choose their own reading materials.

 “I’m angry.
 I’m scared.
-But I won’t be silent, and I won’t back down,” said Bennett.
+But I won’t be silent, and I won’t back down,” said Thompson.
 “That’s something that ‘Damsel’ and books like it taught me … Support your students and their right to read.
 Leave ‘Damsel’ in high school libraries where it belongs, and censorship does not.”

 Candace Bruder, spokesperson for the Beaufort County School District (BCSD) said that the district is mandated to follow the law, despite the decision that had originally been made regarding the books in Beaufort County.